Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Effective mass for skyrmions

-Due to the coupling between the skyrmion motion and the $|m| = 1$ magnon excitations, the motion of the skyrmion is not massless anymore.
+Due to the coupling between the skyrmion motion and the $|m| = 1$ magnons, the motion of a skyrmion is not massless anymore.
 This fact can be seen easily if we describe the dynamics of the skyrmion-magnon interacting system in the form of a path integral.
-In the path integral formulation of the dynamics, the dynamical variables can be taken to be the magnon amplitudes $a _n ^i$ and $b _n ^i$, instead of the commonly adopted space and time variables.
+In the path integral formulation of the dynamics \cite{Altland,Kamenev} using magnon coherent states, the dynamical variables can be taken to be the magnon amplitudes $a _m ^i$ and $b _m ^i$, instead of the commonly adopted spatial variables.
 Then, any path in the phase space connecting the initial and final states will contribute a phase factor $\exp (i S/ \hbar)$ to the path integral, or propagator, where $S = \int dt L$ is the action.
 The phase factor measures the relative importance of the path considered in determination of the actual path, as it evolves in the phase space.
-Due to the quadratic form of the magnon potential energy, the magnon degree of freedom in the path integral formulation can be integrated out to achieve an effective Lagrangian for the motion of the skyrmion center, $L _s/ 2 \pi \tau = \dot {\rho} _c ^\dagger i \sigma _y {p} _1 ^0 + \mu \dot {\rho} _c ^\dagger \dot {\rho} _c/2$.
+The magnon degree of freedom in the path integral formulation can be integrated out (See \ref{pathint}) to achieve an effective Lagrangian (in units of $2 \pi \tau$) for the skyrmion motion

+neglecting surface and correlation contributions to the action.
+As the Goldstone mode $p _1 ^0$ has zero energy, it cannot be integrated out and is kept in (\ref{lageff}).

+The effective Lagrangian (\ref{lageff}) shows that the skyrmion becomes massive.
+An identical result can be obtained by considering the classical equation of motion for the skyrmion motion, through eliminating the magnon amplitudes using their equations of motion.
 The resultant skyrmion mass $\mu$ is proportional to the square of the coupling constants divided by the magnon frequency,